marcusolsson/goddd/README.md

 ## REST API

-The application exposes a REST API using [Martini](https://github.com/go-martini/martini).
+The application exposes a REST API.

 ### Setup